elunna/nerfhack-changelog/README.md

 * Confused cursed scroll of destroy armor prompts for armor to fix
 * Confused scroll of identify gives enlightenment (xnh)
 * Confused cursed scroll of punishment decreases god anger by 1.
+* Confused scrolls of gold detection no longer detect magic portals.

 ### Wands
 * Cursed wands have a higher chance of exploding and can backfire.